Learn how to make your winter BBQ a success. Use these cold-weather grilling tips for a taste of summer all winter long.

 As shorter days and cold, windy evenings set in, you might be contemplating retiring your outdoor grill until spring.
 Well, we’re here to tell you that doesn’t have to be the case.
 With a little planning and preparation, you can enjoy grilling in any weather.
-Whether faced with rain, wind or snow, turn to these winter grilling tips—then keep turning up the heat on your backyard cooking.
+Whether faced with rain, wind or snow, turn to these winter BBQ grilling tips—then keep turning up the heat on your backyard cooking.

 Grilling in the Rain